 Their history is a colourful one.
 Minstrels from the United States first visited the Cape in 1848.
 This was ten years after the then British colony had abolished slavery (but years before emancipation in the US).
 The American minstrels were white, but they blackened their faces with burnt cork.
 The inverse of this behavior became popular with the local former slave population who, being dark skinned, whitened their faces instead and wrote songs to mock their former masters.

-The next part of the show introduces the audience to The Fancy Galada Band, the embodiment of true South African entertainment!
+The next part of the show introduces the audience to a fantastic five piece African Band, the embodiment of true South African entertainment!

-With a repertoire representing a cross section of African, South African, Pop and Rock music they are a culture crossing, highly entertaining band with an energy that is infectious.
+With a repertoire representing a cross section of African and South African Popular music, they are a culture crossing, highly entertaining band with an energy that is infectious.

 This band is truly an aural and visual treat.